InGo-LLP/docs/event_usage.md

 ----
 ## Widgets Now Emit Events

-As of version x, all InGo widgets now emit events that an implementer can listen for.
+All InGo widgets now emit events that an implementer can listen for.
 These events allow you to take action when something happens in the widget to provide the best experience for your registrants and advocates.

 ## Types of events